What is a Smart Contract?

 Traditionally, a contract is an agreement between two or more parties to exchange promises and/or services, and there are often multiple parts of this agreement.
 For instance, a promise, such as a monetary payment, can be exchanged for another promise or for a service, or a service can be exchanged for a service.

-Additionally, there can be many terms of contracts that dictate the exchange, such as the timing of the exchange – is it immediate? does it have an expiration date? – and the circumstances in which the contract becomes void.
+Additionally, there can be many terms of contracts that dictate the exchange, such as the timing of the exchange.
+Is it immediate?
+Does it have an expiration date?
+What are the circumstances in which the contract becomes void.
 These details are the reason why some of the most common contracts, such as ones outlining the terms of loans and employment, are so long.

 Smart contracts vs. traditional contracts